-i.
-Every Director shall at least once during every financial year undertake a comprehensive verification of all movable asset items controlled or used by the department concerned.
-These counts shall be coordinated by the Asset Controller in collaboration with the internal audit function.

-- ii.
-Every Director shall promptly and fully report in writing to the Asset Management Committee, in the format determined by them, all relevant results of such asset verification, provided that each such asset item verification shall be undertaken and completed during the month of June of each financial year. - iii.
-A report shall be submitted to the Chief Financial Officer not later than 31 August for the under review.
-This report shall be made available to the Auditor-General or his/her personnel when requested to do so. - iv.
-The asset verification report shall: - Include a complete list of all assets identified during the verification process. - o Identify discrepancies and reconcile assets verified to those per the municipal records.
+- Every Director shall at least once during every financial year undertake a comprehensive verification of all movable asset items controlled or used by the department concerned.
+These counts shall be coordinated by the Asset Controller in collaboration with the internal audit function. - Every Director shall promptly and fully report in writing to the Asset Management Committee, in the format determined by them, all relevant results of such asset verification, provided that each such asset item verification shall be undertaken and completed during the month of June of each financial year. - A report from the Asset Management Committee, incorporating the results of all Directorates shall be submitted to the Chief Financial Officer not later than 15 July of the year in question.
+This report shall be made available to the Auditor-General or his/her personnel when requested to do so. - The asset verification report shall: - Include a complete list of all assets identified during the verification process. - Identify discrepancies and reconcile assets verified to those per the municipal records.
 (Note that the reconciliation of the asset register shall be performed per asset classification).

-9.2.
+8.2.
 CONDITION ASSESSMENT